 Comes in coffee, dark blue, and grey, and fits ceilings over 6 feet tall, so if you’re looking for an option for a particularly high ceiling, this may be where to start your look.

-The Trixie Santander is the only other cat tree that has integrated hiding spots, and while it certainly doesn’t have as many as the Trixie Esma from spot #3, based on reviews, the Santander seems to be a lot more sturdy.
+The Trixie Santander is the only other floor-to-ceiling cat tree that has integrated hiding spots, and while it certainly doesn’t have as many as the Trixie Esma from spot #4, based on reviews, the Santander seems to be a lot more sturdy.
 The hiding spot that exists is also wide enough to comfortably seat any cat – regardless of weight.

 Similar Products That May Work Out Better

 If you don’t care all that much about the space conservation part of the floor-to-ceiling tree equation, and simply want a tree to go to the ceiling because it gives your cat the best vantage point, this is an amazing, tall option you should probably consider.
 Looking for more narrow cat trees that aren’t anemically thin?
 Check out my narrow cat tree article.
 Prefer massive cat trees, no matter how much room they take up?
 Check out the cat jungle gym article I have up instead.